astampoulis/makam-paper-funpearl/makamcode/07-miniml.md

 ```

 \begin{versy}
-``That's all, there's no example / but if you download Makam \\
+``That's all, there's no example / please, download Makam \\
-trust me: you can run this code / and check that all tests pass.''
+trust me: you can then run this code / and check that all tests pass.''
 \end{versy}

 <!--